TheSimpleFella/Installing-Firefox-to-Linux/README.md

 </p>
 <br />

+I'll be conducting more practice with Linux.
+It seems tricky, but like any skill, proper education and practice leads to improvement.
 Thanks for taking the time to look at my work.